sfeakes/AqualinkD/README.md

 #<a name="release"></a>
 # ToDo (future release)
 * Allow selecting of pre-defined VSP programs (Aqualink Touch & OneTouch protocols.)
-* Add light programming to Aqualink Touch & OneTouch protocols.
 * Add set time to OneTouch protocol.
+* Add support for dimmers in All button, Aqualink Touch & OneTouch protocols.

-# Update in Release 2.3.0a (pre release)
+# Update in Release 2.3.0c (pre release)
 * This is pre-release, please treat it as such.
 * Don't use this release on PDA panels unless you can debug/change code <b>I have not been able to test it fully.</b>
 * Changed a lot of logic around different protocols.
+* Add support for dimmers.
 * AqualinkD will find out the fastest way to change something depending on the protocols available.
 * Added scheduler (click time in web ui). supports full calendar year (ie seasons), See wiki for details.
 * Added timers for devices (ie can turn on Pump for x minutes), Long press on device in WebUI.